-- a.An official application, available from the Admissions Office. - b.
-An official transcript from the last school (high school or college) attended.
+- a.An official application, available from the Admissions Office. - b.An official transcript from the last school (high school or college) attended.
 Students seeking certificates or associate degrees must submit official transcripts of all previous college work.
-The College's accrediting agency requires transcripts, and the College uses them in program advisement. - c.
+The College's accrediting agency requires transcripts, and the c.
 Written proof from a medical office of (1) a negative tuberculin skin test or chest X-ray, (2) a polio immunization if the applicant is under 19 years of age, and (3) a diptheria/tetanus injection within the last 10 years.